dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-I propose the *transaction loop* as the basis for glas applications.
+I propose the *transaction loop* as the basis for glas applications, and *applications as interacting objects* as a theme.

 ## Transaction Loops

-In the *transaction loop* application model, an application program represents a transaction that is repeated indefinitely.
+In the *transaction loop* application model, an application program represents a transaction that is evaluated repeatedly.
 The system is represented by a set of applications.
-This has many nice qualities for my visions of glas systems, but it also requires difficult optimizations and language features.
+This has many nice qualities for my visions of glas systems, but it requires some difficult optimizations and careful API design.

 *Incremental Computing, Reactivity, and Live Coding.* A transaction can start by reading relatively stable inputs, such as configuration, then switch to reading unstable variables, such as input queues.
 I call the former the *stable prefix* of a transaction.
 To reduce rework, a runtime might cache the stable prefix and only recompute the remainder.
 Relatedly, if a transaction is unproductive (e.g. aborted, or writes variables only with values they already had) the runtime can wait for relevant changes before recomputing.
-Live coding is implicit if a runtime reads application code as part of the transaction.
+Live coding is implicit if the transaction logically starts by reading application code.

-*Parallelism and Concurrency.* We can introduce non-deterministic choice into our transactions.
-Repetition is equivalent to replication for isolated transactions, thus we can optimize a non-deterministic choice in the stable prefix by creating two transactions that are identical up to that choice, then each deterministically select a different choice.
-Concurrent transactions can evaluate in parallel insofar as there are no read-write conflicts, and a runtime can recognize frequently conflicting transactions and run them in separate time slots. (*Note:* There are also many opportunities for parallelism within transactions.)
+*Parallelism and Concurrency.* For isolated transactions, repetition is equivalent to replication.
+We can optimize a non-deterministic choice within the stable prefix of a transaction by replicating the transaction as identical up to the choice, then replica selecting a different choice.
+If those transactions don't have any read-write conflicts, they can also commit together, otherwise we have a race condition.
+A runtime can heuristically schedule transactions that rarely conflict into the same time slots. *Note:* There are also many opportunities for parallelism and concurrency *within* transactions.

-*Distribution and Networks Overlay.* An effects API can include remote effects.
-An optimizer can potentially reduce network chatter by moving fragments of transaction code to the remote machine or a nearby server.
-If the transaction is internally expressed in terms of processes and subchannels, it is feasible for the stable prefix to include interactions between multiple machines.
-As a special case for optimization, a transaction that is stable up to distribution then operates only on one remote machine can be replicated remotely without extra synchronization.
+*Open Composition and Synchronous Interaction.* Application programs can be extended with a parameter representing a requested operation.
+This introduces an opportunity for applications to synchronously 'call' other applications from within a transaction.
+This must be paired with an effects API for system discovery, such that applications can be referenced.
+The primary transaction loop can be implemented as a repeating 'step' request by the runtime.

+*Distribution and Networks Overlay.* A transaction can potentially interact with remote resources and services.
+This is expensive in general, requiring multi-phase distributed commit protocols.
+But the cost can be mitigated by optimization: We can move code fragments and cached data to remote nodes.
+When a node is only observed in the stable prefix of a transaction, we can use a cache consistency analysis instead of talking to that node.
+With a little design and API support (e.g. favoring asynchronous queues) this reduces a distributed transaction to a remote transaction loop on a single node.
+A transaction loop with concurrency can potentially represent an entire network.

+*Network Partitioning, Graceful Degradation, and Resilience.* Transaction loops applications are idempotent in a connected system: installing an application twice has the same behavior as installing it once.
+But network connectivity is often intermittent.
+If we install the application on multiple partitions, it can provide degraded service when disconnected and automatically resume full operation when connectivity is restored.
+Of course, this does require app and API design such that resources such as state are decentralized, configurations are mirrored, etc..
+But this is much simpler than it is for conventional application models.

 *Real-Time Systems.* A repeating transaction can self-schedule, e.g. abort if time isn't right.
 The runtime can optimize for this case, precompute the transaction for an indicated future time then drop the commit on time.
 This is soft real-time by default, but hard real-time is feasible if we can make contextual guarantees (e.g. how long evaluation takes, real-time OS scheduler).
 Of course, for very fine-grained timing it's often wiser to commit a buffer of future events for the system to process.